 Why does a baked potato merit a post of it’s own, because doesn’t everyone already know how to make one?
 It can be deceptively easy, but there’s a lot of science going on in there.
 Moisture turns to steam, oils cook on the surface and heat penetrates to cook the vegetable center.
 Easy yes, simple no.

 Perhaps you learned how to bake a potato as I did by watching mom.
-You know, the kind that took an hour and a half to bake, then you eagerly slice it open to eat the fluffy centers, leaving the limp, soft skins for the trash.
+You know, the kind that took forever to bake and eagerly slice open to eat the fluffy centers, leaving the limp, soft skins for the trash.
 We never knew what we were missing.

 Discovering a Better Way

-Once upon a time we were posted by my employer near New York City and we frequented Manhattan every chance we had for dining and entertainment.
-While there one cold winter evening, we chose to dine at a rink-side restaurant at Rockefeller Plaza.
+Once upon a time, my employer posted us near New York City, and we took every opportunity to explore Manhattan’s dining and entertainment scene.
+One cold winter evening, we decided to dine at a rink-side restaurant at Rockefeller Plaza.
 It was an idyllic setting.
 Snow flurries falling while watching the skaters, some with amazing ability, fly on the ice.
-I have long since forgotten the restaurants name, but I never forgot the baked potato that accompanied my steak that evening.
-I’m going to tell you why it was so special.
+While I’ve long forgotten the restaurant’s name, I’ll never forget the baked potato that accompanied my steak that night.
+Let me tell you why it left such an impression.

 I learned how to recreate that fantastic steakhouse menu spud and here’s my foolproof method.